-Fed-BioMed is an open-source research and development initiative for translating federated learning into real-world medical applications.
+Fed-BioMed is an open-source research and development initiative for translating collaborative learning into real-world medical applications, including federated learning and federated analytics.

 The community of Fed-BioMed gathers experts in medical engineering, machine learning, communication, and security.

-We all contribute to provide an open, user-friendly, and trusted framework for deploying the state-of-the-art of federated learning in sensitive environments, such as in hospitals and health data lakes.
+We all contribute to provide an open, user-friendly, and trusted framework for deploying the state-of-the-art of collaborative learning in sensitive environments, such as in hospitals and health data lakes.

 Start using Fed-BioMed, follow our tutorials and user guide.